CloudLabs-MOC/dp-420-cosmos-db-dev/labintro3.md

-# Developing Cloud-Native Applications Using Microsoft Azure Cosmos DB - Migrate existing data using Azure Data Factory
+# Developing Cloud-Native Applications Using Microsoft Azure Cosmos DB - Connect & Configure to Azure Cosmos DB for NoSQL with the SDK

-### Overall Estimated Duration: 90 Minutes
+### Overall Estimated Duration: 120 Minutes

 ## Overview